These Are the Most Hated Retail Store Chains in America (Plus the Stores People Really Love)

 The most loved retailers in America

-Now that we’ve visited the most hated retail chain stores in the country (thankfully it was in the digital sense — based on the ratings we wouldn’t want to go in person), let’s check out the retailers everyone loves.
+Now that we’ve visited the most hated retail chain stores in the country, let’s check out the retailers everyone loves.
 We hope you brought your appetite because — spoiler alert — we’ll spend quite a bit of time in the grocery aisle.

 10. L.L.
 Bean